-The Updater application automatically updates the Authentication Agent when a new version is released.
-The application does not handle any password validation requests for your tenant.
+The Updater application automatically updates the Authentication Agent when a new version (with bug fixes or performance enhancements) is released.
+The Updater application does not handle any password validation requests for your tenant.

 Azure AD hosts the new version of the software as a signed Windows Installer package (MSI).
 The MSI is signed by using Microsoft Authenticode with SHA256 as the digest algorithm.

 The Updater application pings Azure AD every hour to check if there is a new version of the Authentication Agent available.

 - This check is done over a mutually authenticated HTTPS channel by using the same certificate that was issued during registration.
 The Authentication Agent and the Updater share the certificate stored on the server.

 If a new version is available, Azure AD returns the signed MSI back to the Updater.